MW 25x2.5 / N38 - neodymium magnet

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Health risk associated with microscopic parts of magnets can be dangerous, if swallowed, which is crucial in the context of children's health.
-It's also worth noting that tiny parts of these devices can complicate diagnosis when they are in the body.
+- Possible danger to health from tiny fragments of magnets are risky, when accidentally ingested, which is crucial in the context of children's health.
+It's also worth noting that tiny parts of these products have the potential to be problematic in medical diagnosis after entering the body.

 Neodymium magnets should not be near people with pacemakers.